Giwa-ibrahim/Renewable-Energy-Projects/README.md

 **Project Goal**

-Develop an efficient machine learning-based wind speed prediction model for renewable energy solutions to power telecommunication base-station in Nigeria.
+Develop an efficient Long Short-term Memory (LSTM) for wind speed prediction as a renewable energy solution to power telecommunication base station in Nigeria.

 **Project Overview**